 display the copyrighted work publicly (applies to literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works, including the individual images of a motion picture or other audiovisual work); and

 perform the copyrighted work publicly by means of a digital audio transmission (applies to sound recordings).

 Protecting Your Works

 Copyright protection arises automatically once an original work of authorship is fixed in a tangible medium.
 Thus, there are no formal registration procedures required to acquire copyrights.
-In addition, for registered and unregistered works first published on and after March 1, 1989, use of a traditional copyright notice (for example, “Copyright © 2017 Boyd, Cooper, & Associates, LLC”) is optional.
-However, use of the copyright notice may be beneficial in discouraging infringement and may provide evidentiary advantages in litigation.
+In addition, for registered and unregistered works first published on and after March 1, 1989, the use of a traditional copyright notice (for example, “Copyright © 2017 Cooper Legal, LLC”) is optional.
+However, the use of the copyright notice may be beneficial in discouraging infringement and may provide evidentiary advantages in litigation.
 Although no registration is required, a copyright owner should consider enhancing their rights by registering their works with the U.S. Copyright Office.
 Some of the benefits of federal registration include: